datacarpentry/datacarpentry.github.io/pages/workshops-host.md

 **Workshop Administration Fee:** $2500 US
 *This is the fee is for non-profit organizations, such as universities and government labs.
-If you are a for-profit organization, such as a company, and are interested in a workshop, please [get in touch](mailto:admin@datacarpentry.org)*
+If you are a for-profit organization, such as a company, and are interested in a workshop, please [get in touch](mailto:admin@datacarpentry.org).*

-Partial or full waivers for Fees will be considered on a needs basis.
+Partial or full waivers for fees will be considered on an as-needed basis.